antony-jr/QArchive/docs/QArchiveErrorCodes.md

 sidebar_label: QArchive Error Codes
 ---

-These error codes will be emitted by a common signal present in compressor and extractor classes which follows a prototype like this ``` error(short errorCode , QString file) ```.
-The **file** can give a clue on what file is this error belongs to.

-You can also convert error code to a QString which is the variable name for that error code using the static member method ```errorCodeToString``` present in all compressor and extractor classes.
+You convert error code to a QString which is the variable name for that error code using the function ```errorCodeToString``` present in the QArchive namespace.

 | Variable Name                       	  | Value   |